 While Acupuncture Pain Relief will help, you can also help yourself with the following tips;

 - Deep breathing and meditation to help you relax.
-These techniques help your body relax which can ease the pain.
+These techniques also help your body relax which can ease the pain.

 - Tension makes muscles tight.
 While you can learn meditation on your own, it helps to take a class.

 - Reduce stress.
-Stress intensifies chronic pain and increases the body’s sensitivity to pain.
+Stress also intensifies chronic pain and increases the body’s sensitivity to pain.
 Find what works for you – listening to calming music, gentle walking, painting.

 - Exercise strengthens muscles, helps prevent re-injury and releases endorphins.